MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOTenantRestrictedSearchMode.md

 ## SYNOPSIS

-Restricted SharePoint Search gives Global/Tenant and SharePoint admins the ability to enable/disable organization-wide search.
-The Get-SPOTenantRestrictedSearchMode cmdlet will return the current mode that is set in the tenant.
+Get the current mode of Restricted Search setting.

 ## SYNTAX